input-output-hk/cardano-sl/docs/delegation_design_spec.md

     they are partly assigned to the treasury and partly carried over to the next epoch.

-    This disincentivises stakeholders from re-delegating, and from using or moving their funds.
+    This disincentivises pointer address stakeholders from re-delegating, and from using or moving their funds.
 If we want to avoid this, an alternative is described in section
     \ref{updating-at-the-start-of-an-epoch}.